AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/define-segment-rules.md

    >[!CAUTION]
    >
-   >We advise _against_ the use of Account fields when defining segment rules, as it can cause activity logging issues.
+   >Activity logging behavior for Account fields can impact qualification.
+Therefore, we advise against the use of Account fields when defining segment rules.

 1. Click the **People (Draft)** tab to view the people that may qualify to be a member of this segment.